 |Season: ||when you've done the rest|

 |Page Views: ||2,152|

 |Submitted By: ||Leo Paik on Nov 17, 2006|

 Well, you could call this Older Dihedral...but it isn't in Rossiter's nor either of the more recent Rolofson's guides, so what the 'eck?
-In the middle of the lower Animal World cliff is a large right-facing dihedral capped with a chimney.
+In the middle of the lower Animal World cliff is a large, right-facing dihedral capped with a chimney.
 That's the line.
-Temporarily named for its easy acceptance of those British hexes...don't be offended if it is your route.
+This is temporarily named for its easy acceptance of those British hexes...don't be offended if it is your route.

 Note, there are still some loose flakes on the route.
 We didn't want to clean it with dogs and ladies below.

 Single set of cams to #3.5 Camalot with a few larger, gull whackers, 4 QDs.

 rating: 5.6 4c 14 V 12 S 4b